mlcommons/mobile_app_open/flutter/documentation/android.md

   but we don't have make targets to automatically inject them into the Flutter app yet
 * build and launch the app: `flutter run`

-If you want to get release APK go to run `flutter` directory `flutter build apk` (still note that only default backend will be included).
+If you want to get release APK go to `flutter` directory and run `flutter build apk` (still note that only default backend will be included).
+Like with `flutter run`, you need to build native libraries prior to this.